maybeCramped/Circle-to-graph/README.md

-This was a school project that I developed for an Algorithms class, i'm planning to refactor it since the code quality is awful
+This was a school project that I developed for an Algorithms class a couple years ago, i'm planning to refactor it since the code quality is awful